KikeCarbonell/holbertonschool-system_engineering-devops/README.md

 ==========================
 Shell I/O Redirections, Filters
 ==========================
-# Shell, init files, variables and expansions
+# Shell init files, variables and expansions

 Project done during **Full Stack Software Engineering studies** at **ALX School**.
 It aims to learn about alias builtin, help builtin, local, global and reserved variables (PATH, HOME and PS1), special parameters `$?` and single an double quotes in **Shell**.